 Gentile, Dominic Salvatore 'Don' b.
 December 6, 1920 d.
 January 28, 1951 World War II American Fighter Ace.
 He was the only son of Italian immigrants born in Piqua, Ohio.
 Sickened while a baby by Carbon Monoxide gas and given no chance of recovery by doctors, his frantic parents took him to the Shrine of Our Lady of Consolation in Carey, Ohio hoping for a spiritual cure.
 Don Gentile recovered and while growing up accompanied his parents on annual visits to the shrine, a vow they made if he recovered.
 His fascination with flying made him a licensed pilot at...[Read More] (Bio by: Donald Greyfield) Saint Joseph Cemetery, Lockbourne, Franklin County, Ohio, USA Plot: Section 18 (St. Agatha), lot 434.

 Gillars (Sisk), Mildred 'Axis Sally' b.
 November 29, 1900 d.
-June 25, 1988 Axis Sally.
-She was an American woman who made propaganda broadcasts for Radio Berlin in Nazi Germany.
-She was born Mildred Elizabeth Sisk in Portland, Maine.
-Her parents divorced and she assumed the name of her stepfather, becoming Mildred Gillars.
-She graduated from High School in Conneaut, Ohio and enrolled at Ohio Wesleyan University, Delaware, pursuing a degree in dramatic arts but did not graduate.
-She enrolled at Hunter College in New York becoming romantically involved with Max Otto...[Read More] (Bio by: Donald Greyfield (inactive)) Saint Joseph Cemetery, Lockbourne, Franklin County, Ohio, USA Plot: Holy Family section, Random Selection; lot 570 [unmarked]
+June 25, 1988 World War II Anti-American German Radio Personality.
+As an American woman, she made propaganda broadcasts for Radio Berlin in Nazi Germany.
+She was born Mildred Elizabeth Sisk, but after her parents’ divorce, she assumed her stepfather’s surname, becoming Mildred Gillars.
+After graduating from high school in Conneaut, Ohio, she enrolled at Ohio Wesleyan University, Delaware; there she perused a degree in dramatic arts hoping to become an actress, but she did not earn her degree nor did not...[Read More] (Bio by: Donald Greyfield) Saint Joseph Cemetery, Lockbourne, Franklin County, Ohio, USA Plot: Holy Family section, Random Selection; lot 570 [unmarked]

 Hinchman, William White 'Bill' b.
 April 4, 1883 d.
 February 20, 1963 Major League Baseball Player.
 The outfielder played for the Cincinnati Reds from 1905 to 1906 and the Cleveland Naps from 1907 to 1909, but he enjoyed his most success with the Pittsburgh Pirates from 1915 to 1920.
 The stocky 5-foot-11, 190-pound right-handed batter hit .307 in 1915 with 33 doubles, 14 triples and 77 runs batted in.
 In 1916, he led the National League with 16 triples as he batted .315 with 76 RBIs.
 He suffered a broken leg in 1917 and never again played on a regular basis.
 His...[Read More] (Bio by: Ron Coons) Saint Joseph Cemetery, Lockbourne, Franklin County, Ohio, USA Plot: Section – holy rosary, Lot 392, Space 10